How to Cook with a Tagine Like a Pro

-Seasoning a tagine pot consists of preparing your tagine base and lid for future uses by sealing and strengthening its structure.
-This is done ONCE, before the very first use, through a series of simple steps which include soaking the tagine pot, brushing it with oil, and cooking it in a low-heated oven for a couple of hours.
+Seasoning a tagine pot involves preparing your tagine base and lid for future uses by sealing and strengthening its structure.
+This is done ONCE, before the very first use, through a series of simple steps, which include soaking the tagine pot, brushing it with oil, and cooking it in a low-heated oven for a couple of hours.

-Seasoning is important, and most cooking tagine pots in the market are sold unseasoned.
+Seasoning is essential, and most cooking tagine pots in the market are sold unseasoned.
 If you haven’t seasoned your tagine pot yet, make sure you check my tagine pot seasoning and cure guide.

 Using a Heat Diffuser with your Tagine

 Another important thing to remember is that clay tagines are sensitive to heat.
 So always use your tagine pot on low-to-medium heat with a heat diffuser.
 Otherwise, it’s only a matter of time before your tagine cracks.
 As requested by many, I will share at the end of the article the products I use with my tagine.